scalapb/scalapb.github.io/scala.js.md

 Javascript code.
 It is possible to use ScalaPB generated case classes and lenses in ScalaJS, and even serialize and parse byte arrays.

-There are a few things that do not work:
+Limitations:

-- The Java protocol buffers are unavailable, and therefore Java conversions do not work.
+- The Java protocol buffers are unavailable, and therefore Java conversions and Java descriptors do not work (though Scala descriptors in ScalaPB >= 0.6.0 would cover most use cases)

-- Descriptors are unavailable since ScalaPB uses the descriptors implementation provided by Google's Java runtime.

 ## Getting Started